Lesona-Systems/Underwolf/README.md

 # Underwolf

-## Pull Requests are not only welcomed, they're encouraged.

 Underwolf is my best answer to updating my World of Warcraft addons, both on and off CurseForge after the retirement of the CurseForge API (staying away from the CurseForge application).

-It utilizes Python's built-in webbrowser library to navigate to [CurseForge](https://www.curseforge.com/) download pages (as well as other direct download URLs, such as [Tukui](https://www.tukui.org) and [Trade Skill Master](https://www.tradeskillmaster.com/)) and download the specified addons (listed, one per line, in [url_list.txt](https://github.com/Lesona-Systems/Underwolf/blob/main/url_list.txt)), unzip them, and move them into the WoW addon folder.
-The script also uses Selenium for version checking
+It utilizes Python's built-in webbrowser library to navigate to [CurseForge](https://www.curseforge.com/) download pages (as well as other direct download URLs, such as [Tukui](https://www.tukui.org) and [Trade Skill Master](https://www.tradeskillmaster.com/)) and download the specified addons, unzip them, and move them into the WoW addon folder.
+The script utilizes Selenium for version checking (version checking is only implemented on CurseForge addons).

 ## Requirements